GannettDigital/erb-hiera/README.md

-  --dry-run             don't write out files --verbose             print compiled template(s) --debug               print backtrace on error --no-fork             don't fork when handling the different scopes
+  --dry-run             don't write out files --verbose             print compiled template(s) --debug               print backtrace on error --no-fork             disable forking copies of erb-hiera for each entry in the config
 ```

 ## Example